src-06/src-06/README.md

 ###

-<p align="left">My name is Gotthard Leo, a passionate Front End  Developer dedicated to make a simple UI while constantly exploring the latest technologies.
+<p align="left">My name is Farell Reyhan Pradana, you can call me Farell, a passionate Front End  Developer dedicated to make a simple UI while constantly exploring the latest technologies.
 Committed to enhancing the digital experience through innovation and design.</p>

 ###